larryhastings/correlate/README.md

 they weren't paired up with a woman or man (respectively) that had already said *yes* to someone else.

-Therefore this list of operations now resembles the operations performed by the **correlate** "greedy" algorithm, more or less.
-It sorts the matches by score, then iterates down it.
+This list of operations now more or less resembles the operations performed by the **correlate** "greedy" algorithm.
+It sorts the matches by score, then iterates down that sorted list.
 For every man `A` and woman `X`, if neither `A` nor `X` has been matched yet, it matches `A` and `X` and remembers that they've been matched.